 3. Reishi Mushroom (Lingzhi Mushroom) For Diabetes Treatment

-There have been several studies that advocate for the use of the Reishi mushroom for the treatment of diabetes owing to its rich nutritional profile and other health benefits.
+There have been several studies that advocate for the use of the Reishi mushroom for diabetes, owing to its rich nutritional profile and other health benefits.

 Scientists believe that its antidiabetic function goes back to a molecule it produces known as proteoglycan.
 This was evident in research done on lab mice and humans.9–11